-The Marion Palace Theatre is fortunate to be one of the historic theatres that still have a working theatre pipe organ.
-According to the American Theatre Organ Society, there were originally several thousand theatre pipe organs around the world and today only a few hundred remain.
+The Marion Palace Theatre considers itself fortunate to be among the list of historic theatres that are still home to a working theatre pipe organ.
+According to the American Theatre Organ Society, there were originally several thousand theatre pipe organs around the world and today; only a few hundred remain.

 The Palace’s Wurlitzer sits atop a giant gear that elegantly lifts the mighty machine from the orchestra pit into full view of an awestruck audience.
-The magnificent instrument is capable of reproducing the sounds of an entire orchestra and is equipped with silent film sound effects and other “bells and whistles”.
-Some of them are a train whistle, Chinese gong, siren, sleigh bells, and even chirping birds.
+The magnificent instrument is capable of reproducing the sounds of an entire orchestra.
+It is also equipped with silent film sound effects and other “bells and whistles,” including a train whistle, Chinese gong, siren, sleigh bells and even chirping birds.

 “The organ is the King of Instruments.
 One player can be a whole orchestra,” she said.
 “Some think organs are for ‘old’ music, but it appeals to all ages.
 When I worked at Epworth, we would take the preschoolers to the Palace for the Week of the Young Child and all 500 of them just ate it up.
 They loved the songs and, especially, the sound effects, and they love the lift.”

 Over the years Carbetta has performed on the Wurlitzer for numerous graduations, funerals, weddings, and during the once wildly popular Travel and Adventure Series, as well as Christmas at the Palace, and numerous sing-alongs.
 Her playing has been heard at proms, galas, and dinners.
 She has played for four Palace directors, from Errol Selsby to the current Bev Ford.

 “The management and Board of the Palace have always supported this instrument,” Carbetta said.
 “And, the community, by supporting the Palace and its fund raisers, support the Wurlitzer, too.”